jnozzi/cocoadev.com/markdown/NSDocumentProblems.md

 Yes, no, that's it:

 *
-The General/NSDocument is unarchived, and its ivars are initialized *
+The NSDocument is unarchived, and its ivars are initialized *
 The runtime calls the     - ( void ) makeWindowControllers method on the document.
-The General/NSWindowControllers get created.
+The NSWindowControllers get created.

 So yes, you got it backwards, I think.
-The General/NSDocument is the model and is loaded first.
-General/NSDocument probably saves a few additional ivars (in addition to yours), but it probably does not save anything of the General/NSWindowControllers.
-It is only at runtime that General/NSDocument decides which General/NSWindowController to use, and you make some new instances of those every time in the      - ( void ) makeWindowControllers.
+The NSDocument is the model and is loaded first.
+NSDocument probably saves a few additional ivars (in addition to yours), but it probably does not save anything of the NSWindowControllers.
+It is only at runtime that NSDocument decides which NSWindowController to use, and you make some new instances of those every time in the      - ( void ) makeWindowControllers.
 Things like window position etc... are saved elsewhere, I believe.

 ----